Application and admission Research Master in Psychology: Individual Differences and Assessment - international procedure

 An English proficiency test is not required if one of the following applies to your situation:

-- You have studied your entire Bachelor (or Master) program in one of these countries.
+- You have studied your entire Bachelor (or Master) program conducted entirely in English in one of these countries or

 For all other countries, the English language test is compulsory and no exemptions from this requirement will be made other than those mentioned here.